 By Domenic Romeo, Aurora ON.
+What happens to our garbage?
 The other day I was at a local coffee shop with my wife and at the table next to us a gentleman was speaking quite loudly to his group of friends and describing a recent story in the news about an Aurora resident who reported a run-in with the Town of Aurora garbage collection contractor and subsequently retaliated by shipping his compost, recycling and Town of Aurora garbage to the contractor’s offices.
 Their conversation shifted to one about bad experiences with Town of Aurora garbage collection and how complicated the ‘rules’ are becoming related to what is allowed in each waste stream.
 Then a comment made by one of the people at their table cut through the chatter, ‘Does it really matter?
 We don’t know what happens after they pick-up from the curb.
 They use the same truck for both recycling and compost; for all we know they could be mixing them together and dumping them in a landfill.‘

 “… knowledge brings understanding and helps us make educated decisions.”